Common Core State Standards

 For the Common Core standards to succeed and have maximum effect, they also need to be part of a well-rounded, whole child approach to education that ensures students are healthy, safe, engaged, supported, and challenged.

-Recent ASCD EDge Blog Posts About Common Core State Standards
+Read More About the Common Core State Standards